 The ocean is mostly dark, as light only penetrates a few hundred feet, so seeing is of limited use.
 Sound waves travel in darkness and very far, and sound is the absolute major information channel of many marine organisms, especially marine mammals.
 Whales and dolphins for example use hearing for orientation and navigation.
 They use sounds, emitting and receiving them, to find prey, avoid predators, communicate with each other for maintaining family and social bonds.
 One essential advantage of sound is that animals are able to hear from all around them, no matter where their attention is focused.
 But in order to be able to use sounds to communicate and orientate, be alerted and find food (echolocation), marine mammals need to be able to hear the returning sounds.

 Oceans are filled with sounds.
 They can be natural, like those from wave activity and marine life such as marine mammals, fish, some invertebrates.
 They can be generated by human activities (anthropogenic).
-Sound is classified as chronic – low in intensity but more constant such as from shipping (motor and sonar) and industrial activities, or acute – high in intensity and shorter in duration such as from explosion, pile-driving, seismic exploration and military sonar activity.
+Sound is generally classified as continuous, i.e., low in intensity but more constant, such as from shipping (motor and sonar) and industrial activities, or impulsive, which is shorter in duration but high in intensity, such as from explosions, pile-driving, seismic exploration, and military sonar activity.

 Listen to marine mammal sounds (© NEFSC-NOAA) and listen here to other kinds of marine sounds, from whales, to seals, fish, shrimps and vessels.